Active RIS-Empowered Covert Satellite-Terrestrial Communications: Conclusion

 \section{Conclusion}

-This paper has investigated a novel AASTAR-RIS assisted satellite-terrestrial covert communication scheme to confront a ground Warden.
-To achieve better communication performance and greater fairness among ground users while ensuring covertness, we have derived the covert constraint and formulated the ASCCOP to maximize the sum channel capacity of all ground users by jointly optimizing the trajectory and active beamforming of the AASTAR-RIS.
+This paper has investigated a novel AAT-RIS assisted satellite-terrestrial covert communication scheme against a ground Warden.
+To achieve better communication performance and greater fairness among ground users while ensuring covertness, we have derived the covert constraint and formulated the ASCCOP to maximize the sum channel capacity of all ground users by jointly optimizing the trajectory and active beamforming of the AAT-RIS.
 To deal with the long-term optimization problem, we have reformulated it into the framework of DRL and proposed a GDPG algorithm that leverages the GDM as policy representation to produce multimodal actions and adopts the action gradient method to improve the GDM-based policy.
-The simulation results have demonstrated the effectiveness of our approach over some different approaches.
-Moreover, we have also verified the robustness of the GDPG algorithm under different environment and algorithm parameters.
-In addition, the inference time of the GDPG algorithm on the Raspberry Pi has illustrated the practicality of the proposed approach.
-In future work, we will further study the combination implementation of LEO satellites and AASTAR-RIS to improve covertness performance.
+The simulation results have demonstrated the effectiveness of our approach over several baseline approaches.
+Moreover, we have also verified the robustness of the GDPG algorithm under different environment settings and algorithm parameters.
+In future work, we will further study the joint implementation of LEO satellites and AAT-RIS to improve covertness performance.

 \ifCLASSOPTIONcaptionsoff

 \fi